dreibh/hipercontracer/README.md

 # The HiPerConTracer Sync Tool

-The HiPerConTracer Sync Tool helps synchronising collected results files to a collection server (denoted as Collector), using [RSync](https://rsync.samba.org/)/[SSH](https://www.openssh.com/).
+The HiPerConTracer Sync Tool helps synchronising collected results files from a vantage point (denoted as HiPerConTracer Node) to a collection server (denoted as HiPerConTracer Collector), using [RSync](https://rsync.samba.org/)/[SSH](https://www.openssh.com/).

 ## Example
 Synchronise results files, with the following settings: